Access to Information at Canada Post

 How to direct an ATI request to Canada Post

 A. Print and complete the Access to Information Request Form.
-Each request must be accompanied by a $5.00 application fee; payment may be in the form of a cheque or money order payable to Canada Post Corporation.
+There is a $5.00 application fee for each request.
+You can pay by cheque or money order, payable to Canada Post Corporation.

-B. Alternatively, you may submit a written request containing the following:
+B. Alternatively, you can submit a written request with the following:

-- A statement that you are making a request pursuant to the Access to Information Act;
+- A statement that you are making a request in regard to the Access to Information Act.

-b) whether you wish to come onto Canada Post's premises to view them
+b) visit Canada Post's premises to view them

-- Your name, complete address, telephone number during regular business hours;
+- Your name, complete address, and telephone number during regular business hours.

 In both cases (A and B), send your request along with the application fee to:

 How to contact the Access to Information Directorate at Canada Post

 If you have questions or comments concerning the administration of the Access to Information Act at Canada Post, please contact the Access to Information Directorate at the address above or by telephone: